josephmisiti/awesome-machine-learning/README.md

 * [PySyft](https://github.com/OpenMined/PySyft) - A Python library for secure and private Deep Learning built on PyTorch and TensorFlow.
 * [PyGrid](https://github.com/OpenMined/PyGrid/) - Peer-to-peer network of data owners and data scientists who can collectively train AI models using PySyft
 * [sktime](https://github.com/alan-turing-institute/sktime) - A unified framework for machine learning with time series
+* [OPFython](https://github.com/gugarosa/opfython) - A Python-inspired implementation of the Optimum-Path Forest classifier.

 <a name="python-data-analysis"></a>
 #### Data Analysis / Data Visualization